omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

 ---
 # North of Portugal Bike tour

-## Cycling in the oldest Village of Portugal and near the river and sea
+## Cycling in the oldest Village of Portugal along the river side and the sea

 \
 \
-The Cycle Trail of Minho River in 2009 was ranked as the fourth best trail in Europe in 2009, showcases all the amazing Portuguese landscapes, rivers and it even provides you a breathtaking seaside view.
-Cycling trough villages considered World Heritage will give you the fulfilment you’re craving.
+The Cycle Trail of Minho River was ranked as the fourth best 2009 trail in Europe.
+That alone showcases all the amazing Portuguese landscapes, rivers and seaside views which you will be enjoying during this trip.
+Cycle trough World Heritage villages, vineyards, farmed land, beaches, historical towns, going down the country in the direction of the mighty city of Porto.

 The Minho River is also the perfect excuse for relaxing in the north of the country.
 Explore the trails and the Portuguese villages along this border river and its main highlights.
-The Minho River flows along 300 km until it reaches Caminha.
-The natural border between Portugal and Spain lies between Melgaço and the river mouth.
+The Minho River flows along 300 km.
+It serves as a natural border between Portugal and Spain, travelling the entire way across Melgaço and its mouth in Caminha.

-The taste of the worldwide known gastronomy and wines are the icing on the cake in this region with such a rich landscape and cultural, historical and architecture heritage.
+Taste the worldwide known gastronomy.
 Enjoy the delicious corn bread, sausages, codfish, lamprey, trout and shad, cooked in many traditional ways.
 For those who enjoy good meat, you can’t miss out on the famous “sarrabulho” porridge and the seasoned pieces of pork.
+Relish on the regional wines that the country couldn't go without.
 This will surely enrich your trip and give you the desire to come back and discover more of Portugal!

 \
 \